Tabla de contenidos

 On the same Boulevard you can find the gardens of Luxembourg, which are considered the most attractive in Paris.
 For lunch, we recommend you continue on the same Boulevard Saint-Michel, along the Seine, and you will find great places to eat, with a great vibrant atmosphere.

-After that, if you still have time, you can visit the Orsay Museum, in order to get there you only have to continue walking through the south edge of the river Seine.
+After that, if you still have time in Paris in a Weekend, you can visit the Orsay Museum, in order to get there you only have to continue walking through the south edge of the river Seine.
 These are only suggestions to visit in Paris, but there are a lot more places such as the Quai Branly Museum, Palace of Versailles, the Catacombs of Paris, etc.

-As you can see, go Paris in just one weekend can be tiring, but definitely well worth doing.
+As you can see, go to Paris in a weekend can be tiring, but definitely well worth doing.

-When we have overnight in Paris we have always stayed at the Hôtel de NELL Paris, both for its location in the quiet area, for its quality in facilities and rooms and also because pets are more than welcome, because we travel through Europe with dog.
+When we have overnight in Paris in a weekend or longer, we have always stayed at the Hôtel de NELL Paris, both for its location in the quiet area, for its quality in facilities and rooms and also because pets are more than welcome, because we travel through Europe with dog.